 - phone 033 022 27775 (during office hours).

 Sometimes a parent, or parents, cannot look after their child to the satisfaction of the courts or the County Council.

-When this happens both the child and parent(s), are placed with a foster carer.
-The foster carer helps keep the child safe but also supports the parent(s) with developing their skills to look after the child.
+When this happens both the child and parent(s) are placed with a foster carer.
+The foster carer helps keep the child safe and also supports the parent(s) with developing their skills to look after the child.

 Could you be a parent and child foster carer?

-There are a number of things you should consider before you offer a parent and child placement - for example, having some practical childcare experience.
+There are a number of things you should consider before you offer a parent and child placement, such as having some practical childcare experience.
 If you’re flexible, tolerant, patient and a good communicator then this type of fostering could suit your skills.
-Others include:
+Other useful skills include:

-- The ability to keep daily, detailed diary sheets.
-These will be used to inform the assessment made by the child’s social worker.
+- the ability to keep daily, detailed diary sheets, which will be used to inform the assessment made by the child’s social worker

 Parent and child placements are usually for 14 weeks, with an additional two week outreach programme offered in some cases with agreement from the carer.
 Due to the high level of supervision, observations and guidance, you will need to be available at all times.